1999–2000 AEK Athens F.C. season: Overview

-In the cup, AEK were drawn in the 8th group with Trikala, Egaleo, Athinaikos, Akratitos and A.O.
-Karditsa and finished first with winning all their matches.
-They passed through the round of 32 without opponent and in the round of 16 came across Trikala again, which won by 6–0.
-The draw for the quarter-finals found AEK against Olympiacos.
-Olympiacos welcomed AEK at Olympic Stadium, already having a difference of 20 points in the league and everyone expected an easy night for the red and whites.
-Strict security measures were taken, but the game as usual in these cases went smoothly.
-AEK opened the score with an amazing goal by Vasilis Lakis and then accepted the pressure of Olympiacos, which bore fruit in the 75th minute when Alexandris also equalized to make the final 1–1.
-After 21 nights, Nea Filadelfeia was on fire, AEK and their people are "thirsty" to restore the injustice and on the evening of March 8, Olympiacos were scattered, losing already by the 48th minute by 3–0.
-There was delirium in the stands and the yellow-black party just ended in the second half.
-The semi-finals with Panionios was of a standard procedure, as the final itself was expected to be.
-Panionios didn't last a single half in Nea Filadelfeia, already losing 3–0, to finally close the score in the honorary 4–1 for the club of Nea Smyrni.
-The rematch was very quickly forgotten, after AEK cut off from the 22nd minute any thought of a comeback with a goal from Ćirić and Panionios simply indulged in the hunt for an honorary victory, which he eventually achieved with two goals by the end of the game.
-AEK were in the final facing Ionikos.
-On 10 May at the Olympic Stadium, where 35,000 AEK fans rushed to celebrate the expected conquest of the title.
-Ionikos put up a relatively strong resistance and until the 76th minute maintained the fluid 1–0 that has already been formed since the 37th minute by a goal Nikolaidis.
-Two goals by Petkov and Maladenis followed and AEK won the Cup amidst celebrations and emotion from the "rookie" in titles, Pathiakakis.
-Highlights of the match included the fair play move by Nikolaidis, who after scoring a goal with his hand, asked the referee to disallow it, which led the International Olympic Committee to award him for his sportsmanship.
+In the Cup, AEK were drawn in the 8th group with Trikala, Egaleo, Athinaikos, Akratitos and A.O.
+Karditsa and finished first after winning all of their matches.
+They advanced through the round of 32 without an opponent and in the round of 16 faced Trikala again, defeating them 6–0.
+The draw for the quarter-finals placed AEK against Olympiacos.
+At Olympic Stadium, AEK took the lead with Vasilios Lakis, but then came under pressure from Olympiacos, which resulted in an equaliser by Alexandris to make it 1–1.
+In the rematch at Nea Filadelfeia Olympiacos were swept aside, trailing 3–0 by the 48th minute.
+In the semi-finals with Panionios was a formality, as AEK won 4–1 and lost 2–1 at Nea Smyrni.
+AEK reached the final, where they faced Ionikos.
+On 10 May at the Olympic Stadium, Ionikos put up a relatively strong resistance and despite the goal by Nikolaidis in the first half, they maintained the narrow 1–0 scoreline until late in the match.
+Two goals by Petkov and Maladenis followed and AEK won the Cup amid celebrations, with Pathiakakis winning his first major title.
+Highlights of the match included the fair-play gesture by Nikolaidis, who after scoring a goal with his hand, asked the referee to disallow it.
+The gesture later led the International Olympic Committee to honour him for his sportsmanship.

-Demis Nikolaidis who seemed to had been "waken up" during the second half of the season, achieved 22 league goals, which was perhaps the second positive element of the season after winning the Cup, since the team did not manage to win any derby.
+Demis Nikolaidis who appeared to regain his form during the second half of the season, scored 22 league goals and was one of the positive elements of the season after winning the Cup, as the team failed to win any derby.